fullmetalbrackets/blog/src/content/blog/youtube-90-minute-ads-on-tv-apps.md

 ## ReVanced YouTube for Android

 [ReVanced](https://revanced.app/) is a "patching system" for Android apps.
 I'll be honest, I have tried ReVanced a couple of times over the years and I don't really get it.
 My understanding is that developers provide patches for official Android apps including YouTube (but others also), which you then download and apply through ReVanced.
 It seems that to outright replace official apps with patched one requires the device be rooted, but apparently there's a way to install and use the patched apps as separate packages on non-rooted devices.
-(Pretty sure this difference is what has tripped me up before.)
+(Pretty sure this is what has tripped me up before.)

 I don't really watch YouTube on my phone or tablet so I've never bothered with an Android alternative, but ReVanced (and an older app it replaced called Vanced) have been *the* go-to ways to watch ad-free YouTube (via a patched app) on Android devices for years, so I had to include it.

 ## LibreTube for Android

-I only discovered this one while doing research for this post, since again, I don't really I've never needed a YouTube alternative on Android since I just watch on my TV, with Smarttube.
+I only discovered this one while doing research for this post, since again, I've never really needed a YouTube alternative on Android since I mostly watch it on my TV.
 [LibreTube](https://github.com/libre-tube/LibreTube) is a YouTube alternative client for Android that uses [Piped](https://github.com/TeamPiped/Piped) (a self-hosted alternate YouTube front-end) under the hood.
 It blocks ads and tracking, supports background play, has built-in SponsorBlock, and even lets you download videos.

 This looks way less complicated than ReVanced (although ReVanced obviously has uses beyond just watching YouTube ad-free) so I'll be checking this one out soon and will update at a later date.